echeran/smile-of-murugan/webbook/chapter19.md

 Manjeri S. Iswaran.
 "I love English like a woman.
 I think I was happy to have read the right authors at the right moments.
-As far as Western writing is concerned, I might have been influenced by Tolstoy and Knut Hamsun and Hemingway ...".2
+As far as Western writing is concerned, I might have been influenced by Tolstoy and Knut Hamsun ... and Hemingway ...".[^ramamirtham-personal-communication]
-...

-...
+[^ramamirtham-personal-communication]: Personal communication.

 It was T. J. Ranganathan (b.
 1901), one of the influential prosewriters of the older generation, who induced Ramamirtham to